-- Understanding macro economics can help in assessing future business climate.
+- Understanding macroeconomics can help in assessing the future business climate.
 The future business climate will dictate the direction of the stock market.

-- Understanding Industry & Sub Industry Business climates provides greater insights !
+- Understanding Industry & Sub Industry Business climates provide greater insights!

-- Easy access to analysts reports based on fundamental data.
+- Easy access to analyst reports based on fundamental data.

 - Grasping a full understanding of economic theory can be the work of a lifetime.
 Then you can still be wrong.

 - Just because you have a theory about what should happen and it happens does not mean your theory was correct.

 - There are so many facets to economics even economists cannot agree on solid core theory.

 - To be a value investor means you need to spend a lot of time on company accounts, reports and get close to companies.
 This means the scope of company coverage is more limited.

 - Just because a company on paper is under-valued does not guarantee that its stock price will increase.

 - You could wait years for a stock price to make a significant move.
 That is time wasted.